nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### To note:
 1. Any extraneous parameters not `q/` and `t/` will be ignored, i.e. `list 12345` or `list a/000000` will be regarded as `list`.
+2. Listing questions with markdown syntax should include their relevant markdown notation.
 #### Expected output:
 1. User Input:
    ```